MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-createmultiple-updatemultiple.md

 Performance is improved because these messages apply the data operations in a single transaction against multiple rows in the table rather than as separate operations on individual rows.
 This design also enables improving performance by writing plug-ins that respond to these messages more efficiently than plug-ins that respond to individual create and update events.

-Each time a plug-in is invoked, some milliseconds are required to instantiate the plug-in class containing the logic.
+Each time a plug-in is invoked, some milliseconds are required to invoke the plug-in class containing the logic.
 For plug-ins registered for synchronous `Create` or `Update` steps, this adds time to each individual operation.
-When a plug-in is registered on `CreateMultiple` and `UpdateMultiple` events, the plug-in class is instantiated once and can process all the operations with greater efficiency.
+When a plug-in is registered on `CreateMultiple` and `UpdateMultiple` events, the plug-in class is invoked once and can process all the operations with greater efficiency.

 ## Message pipelines merged